-South Korea: factory of champion golfers
+South Korea: Factory of champion golfers

 "With other sports an umpire decides whether you've won or lost," Yang explains.
 "Whereas in golf, results can be seen straight after you hit the ball, which is why it fits so well with a Korean's character.

-"Phrases such as "see you later", "let me see" or "we'll see", phrases that suggest waiting, does not suit a Korean's character.
-It's all about "what I do" and "what I get".
+"Phrases such as "see you later," "let me see" or "we'll see" -- phrases that suggest waiting -- do not suit a Korean's character.
+It's all about "what I do" and "what I get."
 Koreans need to know what they have done and what they will receive immediately, which fits right into golf."

-And as So Yeon Ryu -- curently ranked world No. 13 -- explains, on the rare occasion a bad shot occurs, South Koreans are well equipped to deal with it.
+As world No. 12 So Yeon Ryu explains, on the rare occasion a bad shot occurs, South Koreans are well equipped to deal with it.

 "We all learn how to control our mind especially when you're upset or when you're happy so Koreans just naturally know how to manage your anger or your happiness because it's our culture," she said.